-This vessel comes equipped with navigation lighting for your safety.
-For location information refer to chapter 2, General Information.
-Navigation lighting is controlled at the helm (see Figure 3.26.1).
+Your boat comes equipped with navigation lighting for your safety.
 Regulations state that all boats must display navigation lights between sunset and sunrise and during periods of restricted visibility, such as rain, fog, haze, etc. If operating in reduced visibility or between sunset and sunrise it is necessary to maintain a safe speed and post a lookout.

-It is the operator's responsibility to ensure that the navigation lights are in good working order and that the proper lighting is shown and not obstructed in its intended arc of visibility.
+It is the responsibility of the operator to ensure that the navigation lights are in good working order and that the proper lighting shown and not obstructed in its intended arc of visibility.
+Do not modify navigation lights.
 This vessel's navigation lights may include an expiration date on the housing.
 If one is located, replace light before expiration date, even if light is functional, as lighting quality may be compromised.

 Do not add lights that interfere with required navigation lights.
 Some lights, such as blue colored lights, may be illegal to display on a boat.
 It is the owner's responsibility to ensure that displayed lights are also compliant with local regulations.
+NAV/ANC Switch Figure 3.27.1 1 press Navigational lights on 2 press Anchor light on 3 press Off NAV ANC NAV ANC .